TheCandidStartup/TheCandidStartup.github.io/_drafts/unique-ids.md

 Despite having "Universal" in the name, the typical use cases for ULIDs (and UUIDs) rarely need universal uniqueness.
 All you need is uniqueness between the generators that contribute ids used in a common data store.

-There are two common cases for ULIDs.
+There are two common use cases for ULIDs.
 The first is a fleet of servers used to implement a horizontally scaled service.
 You would need to be operating at AWS scale to get anywhere close to 490 thousand servers.
 The second case is end user clients that need to generate their own ids, either for reasons of scale, or because they need to operate offline.
 There could be thousands of clients but each client is unlikely to be generating many ULIDs a second.

 The core principle behind ULIDs is that it doesn't matter what order is chosen for ULIDs generated on different computers in the same millisecond, just that an order is defined.
 Intuitively that makes sense.
 Given network delays and the laws of physics, you can't really say which of two near simultaneous events came first.